GO-Shoderu/postgres_refresher/6-flask-app_todoapp_implementing_C_in_CRUD/README.md

 This is a dummy app transfering information from information from the server to the client using a templating engine called Jinja

-This particular project folder touches on the R part of the CRUD (Create, Read, Update and Delete)
+This particular project folder touches on the C part of the CRUD (Create, Read, Update and Delete)

 ### About the Tech Stack